Partner Portal

 After adding BulletCam to the system, format the memory card in the camera settings.

-2. Using the mounting template, mark the locations for the drill holes on the surface where you plan to mount the camera.
+5. Using the installation template, mark the locations for the drill holes on the surface where you plan to mount the camera.
 Secure the template to the chosen installation location with tape, and drill four holes as indicated on the template.

-7. Connect the Ethernet cable to the camera.
-If it is powered by PoE, no external power supply is needed; otherwise, connect both the external power supply and the Ethernet cable.
+10. Connect the Ethernet and power supply to the camera.
 Install a waterproof connector if the camera is used indoors with humidity levels outside the operating parameters, or outdoors.

 The recommended electrical parameters for the power supply are 12 V⎓ ± 20% with a current of at least 1 A.

-8. Turn on the power supply of the camera.
-The LED indicator on the cable connector lights up green, indicating a successful connection to Ajax Cloud.
+11. Turn on the power supply of the camera.
+The LED indicator on the cable connector lights up green.

 Adding to the system